 The three boxes:

-• Mythbackend running CentOS 5 on an Intel DG33BU mobo and an Intel E7200 processor
+• Mythbackend running CentOS 6 on an Intel DH77EB mobo and an Intel Core i3 3225 processor with 8GB RAM

-The Minimyth-AMD is able to view HD programing from my HDHomerun tuner card, while the Minimyth-EPIA is limited to normal cable viewing.
+The Minimyth-AMD is able to view HD programing from my HDHomerun tuner card, while the retired Minimyth-EPIA was limited to normal cable viewing.

 Mrepo